plotly/plotly.py/doc/python/choropleth-maps.md

 To use them together, we set `locations` to `district` and `featureidkey` to `"properties.district"`.
 The `color` is set to the number of votes by the candidate named Bergeron.

 **Note** In this example we set `layout.geo.visible` to `False` to hide the base map and frame, and we set `layout.geo.fitbounds` to `'locations'` to automatically zoom the map to show just the area of interest.
-See the [Geo map configuration documentation](/python/map-configuration/) for an explanation.
+See the [Geo map configuration documentation](/python/map-configuration/) for more information on projections and bounds.

 ```python
 import plotly.express as px